abhiverse01/the-coders-handbook/Becoming an Expert Coder/G. DevOps and Continuous Integration & Continuous Deployment (CI-CD).md

 #### Containerization with Docker

-**Containerization** is the practice of packaging an application and its dependencies into a container, ensuring that it runs consistently across different environments. **Docker** is the most widely-used tool for creating and managing containers.
+**Containerization** is the practice of packaging an application and its dependencies into a container, ensuring that it runs consistently across different environments. **Docker** is the most widely used tool for creating and managing containers.

 - **Key Concepts of Docker:**
   - **Images:** A Docker image is a lightweight, standalone, and executable package that includes everything needed to run a piece of software, including the code, runtime, libraries, and system tools.